nathanlong/dotfiles/readme.md

 These are my personal dotfiles for web design and front-end development.
-I've borrowed heavily from [Mathias Bynens's dotfiles](https://github.com/mathiasbynens/dotfiles), but instead of installing locally, I link all files from the repo, allowing me to manage and commit from the same location.
+I've borrowed heavily from [Mathias Bynens's dotfiles](https://github.com/mathiasbynens/dotfiles), but instead of installing locally, I link all files from the repo so I can manage and commit from the same location.

 ## Installation